richardvillagomez/richardvillagomez.github.io/index.md

 ### Elective Courses

-- POLISCI 5: International Relations
 - AFRICAM 5A: African American Life and Culture in the United States
+- COGSCI N1: Introduction to Cognitive Science
+- COGSCI 127: Cognitive Neuroscience
 - ESPM 50AC: Introduction to Culture and Natural Resource Management
-- COGSCI 127: Cognitive Neuroscience
 - NUSCTX 10: Introduction to Human Nutrition
+- POLISCI 5: International Relations

 <!---
 ## News